scikit-image/euroscipy24-tutorial/tutorial/01_images_are_arrays.md

 ax1.imshow(linear1, cmap='gray');
 ```

-When we first designed the library, we always *assumed* that floating type images go from 0-1, and unsigned bytes from 0 to 255.
+When we first designed the library, we *assumed* that floating-point type images would always range from 0 to 1, and unsigned integers from 0 to 255.

-For floating point images, we're moving away from that design, because often you want to represent quantities that don't fit that mold: e.g., you may be looking at temperature or rainfall data.
+We are moving away from that design, because often you will find quantities that don't fit that mold (temperature or rainfall data, fluorescence microscopy images, ...).

-If you're just working with standard imaging data, continue to use 0-1.
+If you're working with standard imaging data, continue to use 0-1.

 When loading integer images (e.g., 0-255), you'll often want to convert those to floating point (0-1).
 You may do that using `img_as_float`: